Maxscores/sfdc-rest-controller-framework/README.md

 ```

 The framework also provides a suggestion for formatting incoming data.
 For this, you'll need to implement two pieces.
-1) a response envelope
+1) a request data prototype (RequestLead)
-2) a response data prototype
+2) a request envelope (RequestEnvelope) that uses the request data prototype and has a constructor
 This will allow you to deserialize the data from JSON.
 See the example from the TestRESTController:
 ```java
 public class RequestEnvelope {